tldr-pages/tldr/pages/common/rustfmt.md

 `rustfmt {{source.rs}}`

-- Check a file for formatting and display any changes on console:
+- Check a file for formatting and display any changes on the console:

 `rustfmt --check {{source.rs}}`